Difference Between DOS and Windows

 Conclusion

 DOS is no longer used in personal computing.
-Windows has a majority of market share.
-Although, even the breakthrough concept of WIMP is now being challenged with more advancements such as touch-based OS, voice-based interfaces, gesture commands, etc. As technology advances, so does the human-computer interaction.
+Windows has a majority of the market share.
+However, even the breakthrough concept of WIMP faces challenges from newer advancements like touch-based OS, voice-based interfaces, gesture commands, and so on.
+As technology advances, so does human-computer interaction.

 Recommended Articles

 This has been a guide to DOS vs Windows.
-Here we also discuss the key differences with infographics and comparison table.
+Here we also discuss the critical differences with infographics and comparison tables.
 You can also go through our other suggested articles to learn more –